Photo courtesy Hamilton Public Library

 Repeating as Canadian Champion in 1952, Peter earned a spot on the Oslo Olympic team, where he finished an incredible fifth ahead of Italy's Carlo Fassi and France's Alain Giletti.
 Although fourth in both phases of the competition, movement in the standings in the free skate kept him down a peg in the overall standings.
 Still, who finishes fourth at the Olympics in their second international competition as a singles skater these days?
 Pretty impressive if you ask me!
 At the World Championships that followed in Paris, he dropped a few spots in the standings down to seventh.

 Photos courtesy Dana Thorne, Lambton County Archives

 Peter joined Arthur Wirtz' Hollywood Ice Revue in December 1953, performing alongside Barbara Ann Scott as a replacement for fellow Canadian Champion Michael Kirby.
 In addition to solo performances, he played Prince Charming to Scott's Goldilocks.
-By December 1954, he had left the troupe, replaced by his former competitor Jimmy Grogan.
+By December 1954, he had left the troupe, replaced by his former competitor Jimmy Grogan, and was teaching at the London Skating Club in Ontario, as well as in neighbouring towns St. Mary's, Exeter and Strathroy.
 He later joined the cast of Holiday On Ice, touring in Europe and South America.
-After suffering an injury while skating in the "Winter Wonderland" show at Wembley, he returned to Canada to attend Upper Canada College and then St. Lawrence College in Canton, New York so that he could be near Lake Placid.
+After suffering an injury while skating in the "Winter Wonderland" show at Wembley in 1958, he returned to Canada to attend Upper Canada College and then St. Lawrence College in Canton, New York so that he could be near Lake Placid.
 He later taught skating in Northern Ontario and Banff, Alberta, retiring in the late sixties because (according to his mother) "he was sick of being cold."